wp-plugins/wishpond-social-campaigns/readme.txt

 This plugin lets you have access to the Wishpond Social Contests right from your wordpress admin.

-**Pricing & Free Trial**

-Pricing starts at $19/month, and a 14-day free trial is available so you can test this plugin out for free, for 14 days.
+**Free Trial & Pricing**

+[Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

+A 14-day free trial is available, after which pricing starts at $19/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

-[Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

 Some of our experienced customers boast **over a few thousand leads** for this price, which is unparalleled value for your money.